RahulChaudhary8/Fitness_App/README.md

-# Fitness_App
+# Fitness_Website
-Track workouts, diet, and goals with this full-stack fitness &amp; health monitoring app.
+Track workouts, diet, and goals with this full-stack fitness &amp; health monitoring website.